isomerpages/pmo-nccs/media/parliamentary-replies/_posts/2023-01-09-post-Parliamentary Reply by Minister for Sustainability and the Environment Grace Fu on Climate Action.md

 ---
-title: Parliamentary Reply by Minister for Sustainability and the Environment Grace Fu on Climate Action
+title: Parliamentary Reply by Minister for Sustainability and the Environment Grace Fu on Climate Action Tracker Rating
 permalink: /media/parliamentary-replies/parliamentary-reply-climate-action-tracker-rating/
 date: 2023-01-09
 layout: post